 Daredevil: Born Again Slips in a Spider-Man Easter Egg

 In episode two of Born Again, the newly elected Mayor Fisk’s address to the city on New Year’s Eve, he mentions how the city no longer needs vigilantes on its streets, like a gun-toting maniac with a skull on his chest or a man with devil horns.
 Of course, we know who those guys are.
 But he also mentions “a man who dresses in a spider outfit.”
 This is, of course, a Daredevil: Born Again reference to the Friendly Neighborhood Spider-Man.
 Although the MCU can’t actually call him Spider-Man on a Disney+ show like Daredevil: Born Again.
 This is because Sony only allows Spidey to be officially referenced in live-action MCU films and not TV.
-(Animation is exempt).
+(Animation is exemptOpens in a new tab).
 But, we all know who he means here.
 And it’s fitting, as Fisk was originally a Spider-Man villain.
 This was long before he was reimagined as Daredevil’s arch-enemy.

 The White Tiger Comes Onto the Scene in Daredevil: Born Again